LeoBlanchette/articles/the_law_and_the_tree/README.md

 > Matthew 23:33 - Ye serpents, ye generation of vipers, how can ye escape the damnation of hell?

-It was the Pharisees who tried to bait the early Christians (partakers of the Tree of Life) to remain associated with the Law (the Tree of the Knowledge of Good and Evil).
+It was the Pharisees who tried to bait the early Christians (partakers of the Tree of Life) to associate with the Law (the Tree of the Knowledge of Good and Evil).

 > Acts 15:5 -  But there rose up certain of the sect of the Pharisees which believed, saying, That it was needful to circumcise them, and to **command them to keep the law of Moses**.